crs4/bbmri-it-school-tutorials/README.md

    Git returns some information about the newly created commit, in particular the id of the commit (`660ae42`) followed by the commit message.
 Then some information about the files involved  in the commit

   > [!TIP]
   >
   > In case you didn't give the commit message with `-m "My first git commit"` git would have opened your default editor to add one.
   >
   > The default editor can be configured using the command:
   >
   > $ git config --global core.editor "vim"
   >
-   > NB: The editor must be a valid command in your computer
+  > NB: The editor must be a valid command on your computer

 1. Let's check again the status of the files